When a surgeon recommends a total knee replacement you will likely have a lot of questions. Here, we address the most common 12 concerns.

-Make sure the house is free of obstructions and hazards including power cords, area rugs, clutter, and furniture.
-Focus especially on pathways, hallways, and other places where you’re likely to walk through.
+Make sure the house is free of obstructions and hazards, including power cords, area rugs, clutter, and furniture.
+Focus on pathways, hallways, and other places you are likely to walk through.

-Additionally, your doctor will prescribe any mobility equipment that you need, like a walker or crutch.
+Your doctor will prescribe any mobility equipment that you will need, such as a walker, crutches, or a cane.

-You should avoid running, jumping, bicycling up and down hills, and other high impact activities.
+You should avoid running, jumping, as well as other high-impact activities.